 There is a lot to see and do in the state of Tennessee, but did you know that it is also home to one of the highest waterfalls in the eastern United States?
-In Bledsoe and Van Buren counties, you’ll find Fall Creek Falls State Park, which holds one of the tallest waterfalls around.
-Fall Creek Falls totals 256 feet, and it’s a sight that you don’t want to miss.
+In Bledsoe and Van Buren counties, you’ll find Fall Creek Falls State Park, which is home to one of the tallest waterfalls in this part of the county.
+Featuring over 26,000 acres to explore, Fall Creek Falls State Park is a very popular destination for the rookie, experienced, and every type of RV traveler in between.

 RV Rentals in Fall Creek Falls State Park

 Driving to and from Fall Creek Falls State Park is relatively straightforward since it is located off TN-30.
 There are two entrances to the park (one from TN-30 and a lesser-used entrance from Archie Rhinehart Parkway), and RVers can use both to access the park.
 Although it is a very popular location, the roads in and around the park are kept in very good condition all year round, and you should have no problem with any obstacles impacting your journey.